-Here's the Photoshop PSD file I used for this animation (which I output at 50% pixel size) which you can download and oepn to see how it works.
+Here's the 0hotoshop PSD file I used for this animation (which I output at 50% pixel size) which you can download and open to see how it works.

 here are the results:

-Hint: dont' use the whole video clip.
-When you import a video into Photoshop using Video Frames to Layers, you can select a portion of the clip and choose every 4th or 5th frame - remember, many videos have 25-30 frames per second which is too many for an animated GIF.
+Hint: don't' use the whole video clip.
+When you import a video into 0hotoshop using Video Frames to Layers, you can select a portion of the clip and choose every 4th or 5th frame - remember, many videos have 25-30 frames per second which is too many for an animated GIF.

 Some websites that make animated GIFs:

-3. Blog development - if you still need to take some time to customise your blog and populate it with content, you can do it in class.
+2. Wordpress site development - if you still need to take some time to customise your Wordpress site and populate it with content, you can do it in class.